-10. S. is a gay man from Russia.
-S. speaks Russian and Chicago.
-S. USCIS must receive his affirmative asylum by September 2, 2023.
+11. S. is a gay man from Russia.
+S. speaks Russian and lives in Chicago, Illinois.
+He is waiting for an asylum interview.
 (22-0159964)

-S. knew he was gay at age 14.
-S. remained closeted because people at work and in his life were not accepting of gay people.
+S. knew he was gay as a young teen.
+S. remained closeted because he knew that people in his life were not accepting of gay people.
 In 2013, a group of unknown assailants stopped S. in the street, beat him up, and looked through nude photos and messages with men on S.'s phone.
 The group stole his phone.
 S. went to the ER and filed a police report.
 S. did not tell the police he is gay due to fear of how they would react.
 S. met his partner, E., through a dating app about three years ago.
-E. (22-0160137) is also seeking asylum but has an entirely separate case.
-Based on both his and E.'s experiences in Russia, S. fears living in Russia as a gay man.
-He fears Russia will force him to fight against Ukraine if he returns, and he opposes the war.
+He also fears Russia will force him to fight against Ukraine if he returns, and he opposes the war in Ukraine.
 S. was born in Kazakhstan, so pro bono counsel will need to determine whether he is eligible for citizenship in Kazakhstan and, if so, address why he could not live safely in Kazakhstan.
-USCIS must receive E.'s asylum application by September 2, 2023.
-All supporting materials must be filed with the Chicago Asylum office one week prior to his interview, which could occur within four to six of weeks of filing his asylum application.
+NIJC filed his asylum application on August 2, 2023.
+Affidavits and other supporting documents will be due one week prior to his interview at the asylum office.
+Because interview timing can vary, NIJC recommends pro bono counsel plan to work up this case within about 12 weeks of case acceptance.

-11. A. is a gay man from Turkmenistan.
+12. A. is a gay man from Turkmenistan.
 He speaks Russian, some English, and lives in Chicago, Illinois.
-His affirmative asylum application must be filed by September 9,
+USCIS must receive his affirmative asylum application by September 9, 2023.
+(22-0159785)